devruhulamin/task_manager_app_/README.md

-## Task Manager App Build With Flutter
+# Flutter Task Manager App

-### This task manager app offers the following key features:
+Welcome to the Flutter Task Manager App!
+This application is designed to streamline your task management experience, offering a set of features to make organizing and tracking tasks a breeze.

+## Key Features

-### Adding tasks:
+### Adding Tasks
-Users can create new tasks with names and descriptions.
+- Create new tasks with names and descriptions effortlessly.

-### Viewing tasks:
+### Viewing Tasks
-Displays a list of all tasks with details like task status and date .
+- Review a comprehensive list of all tasks, complete with essential details like task status and dates.

-### Change task status:
+### Task Status Updates
-Option to change the task status to active,completed,cancelleda and progress.
+- Easily change the status of tasks to active, completed, cancelled, or in-progress.

-### Update profile:
+### Profile Management
-Users can update their profile and add profile picture.
+- Customize your experience by updating your profile information and adding a profile picture.

-### Reset password:
+### Password Reset
-Users can reset password by otp verification.
+- Forgot your password?
+No problem!
+Reset it securely through OTP verification.
 <br/>

 <img src="https://github.com/devruhulamin/task_manager_app_/assets/142089324/9891545f-78de-4d72-8f8a-09ed18155305" width="200" height="400" />